ansibleguy/sw_mailcow/README.md

 * **Warning:** The automatic **BACKUPS** are placed on the same system and need to be copied to a **REMOTE** location to be SAFE!

+* **Warning:** Using **NFTables** on the MailCow host is **NOT RECOMMENDED** as IPTables rules are auto-managed by docker and the MailCow containers.

+  Containers may fail if the ruleset is not as expected.

+  You can disable the firewall check using the `ignore_firewall_check: true` setting.